 A recently released report by the University of San Francisco School of Law found that, between 2013 and 2018, private antitrust settlements totaled over $19 billion.
 The report illustrates that while there has been a recent downward trend in criminal antitrust enforcement actions and fine totals in the past few years, plaintiffs in private class action litigation have been securing large monetary settlements in values that have not been previously achieved.
 For example, in 2018 alone, civil class action settlements totaled $5 billion.
 The Division issued $406 million in criminal enforcement fines in the same time period.

 In the United States, private plaintiffs typically file lawsuits following on Division investigations.
-For example, as previously discussed here, the Division recently levied a $100 million criminal fine against StarKist Co. for its role in a multi-year conspiracy to fix prices of canned tuna, while competitor Bumble Bee Foods, LLC, received a $25 million penalty.
+For example, as previously discussed in our November 2018 client alert, the Division recently levied a $100 million criminal fine against StarKist Co. for its role in a multi-year conspiracy to fix prices of canned tuna, while competitor Bumble Bee Foods, LLC, received a $25 million penalty.
 StarKist and Bumble Bee, along with Chicken of the Sea (reportedly the amnesty applicant in the criminal investigation), now face a multidistrict litigation comprised of over 70 consolidated lawsuits in the Northern District of California.
 StarKist has already agreed to pay upwards of $55 million in civil settlements with several large retailers, and Chicken of the Sea has also reached seven‑figure deals with members of a proposed class of tuna buyers.

 Recently, plaintiffs have been filing antitrust lawsuits ahead of any criminal investigation by the Division.
 For example, class action litigation alleging that chicken processors have fixed prices on broiler chickens has been ongoing since 2016 and advanced through discovery.
 Just this month, the Division filed a motion to intervene in the litigation, acknowledging that it has opened an investigation into chicken processors for allegedly manipulating chicken prices.